 Charter companies and brokers remain the easiest and most popular way to secure a boat and, if needed, a crew.
 With charter companies, there are divisions in size and tier.
 Charter brokers, meanwhile, act as agents, finding the best charter for your situation.

 Charter companies are divided into both large and small sizes and first and second tiers.
 Large companies maintain large fleets of boats and can often offer customers guarantees such as boat replacement in the event of a certain type of boat being in shortage.
 Smaller companies usually choose to maintain smaller fleets, with the goal of providing the best customer service.

 The tier of a company relates to the age of the boats they maintain in their fleet.
 First tier companies will have newer boats and the amenities that come with newer equipment such as cell phones and CD players.
 All boats used by these companies will be under 4 or 5 years old.
 Second tier companies usually buy boats off of the first tier companies as they age, and will provide their boats at a lower cost.

-If you're thinking about chartering a boat, you can call one of these area firms:
+If you're considering a boat charter, you can contact one of these agencies: